vtwireless/cornet/README.md

 will likely be moved to the CRTS (Cognitive Radio Test System) software project, https://github.com/vtwireless/crts .

 ## Installing

-Configure by copying Install/default_config.bash to Install/config.bash
+Configure by copying InstallScript/default_config.bash to InstallScript/config.bash and than edit InstallScript/config.bash .
+Or
-and than edit Install/config.bash .
-Or you can skip that step and you will use the default configuration from Install/default_config.bash.
+you can skip that step and you will use the default configuration from InstallScript/default_config.bash.

-Then run "sudo ./Install/Install".
+Then run "sudo ./InstallScript/Install".

+## Ports

+Currently using operating system Ubuntu 18.04.2 LTS